DaveMielke/NBP/b2g/ui/doc/introduction.rst

   toward the back.
 As with most SIM card slot covers, its hinge is fragile so be gentle.

-* The serial port is in the corner that's toward the back and toward the side where the Power switch is.
-It's a ten-pin (2x5) male connector that can be used by the |product name| developers to perform low-level system maintenance.
+* `The Serial Port`_ is in the corner that's toward the back and toward the side where the Power switch is.
+It's a 10-pin (2x5) male connector that can be used by the |product name| developers to perform low-level system maintenance.

 Key Combinations
 ----------------